History of Emory University

-Move to DeKalb County
+Move to Druid Hills

 In 1914, after a long struggle between the Vanderbilt University Board of Trust and the bishops of the Methodist Episcopal Church South over control of the university, the Board of Trust won a decision in the Tennessee State Supreme Court.
 The church subsequently severed its relationship with the university and forged plans to create a new Methodist university in the Southeast with a school of theology.
 The General Conference decided to charter one university east of the Mississippi River, and one to the river's west (Southern Methodist University).

 It was Asa Griggs Candler, the founder of The Coca-Cola Company and brother to former Emory President Warren Candler, who persuaded the church to build the new university in DeKalb County, and to make Emory the nucleus.
 He endowed the school with one million dollars and a gift of 75 acres (304,000 m²) of land in the newly emerging Druid Hills community, located northeast of downtown Atlanta in DeKalb County.
 The campus is less than a mile from the current Atlanta city limits.
-For Asa's generosity, the campus library at the east end of the quadrangle—recently restored to its original 1920s appearance—was named after him.
+For Candler's generosity, the campus library at the east end of the quadrangle bears his name.

 In light of these developments, Emory College was rechartered by DeKalb County on January 25, 1915, as Emory University.
-Within three months of Asa's endowment, in September 1914, the first unit of the university—the school of theology—had begun classes.
-Henry Hornbostel was chosen to design many of the buildings on Emory University's new campus.
+Within three months of Candler's endowment, in September 1914, the first school within the university—the Candler School of Theology—had begun classes.
+Henry Hornbostel was chosen to as the primary architect to design many of the buildings on Emory University's new campus.
 His designs incorporated local stone and materials, including marble and red terracotta tile, which established the institution's unique architectural character.
 By September 1919, Emory University had created a school of law, medicine, business, and graduate studies.
-In time, schools of nursing and dentistry would join the university, although the dental school has since been closed and replaced with a school of public health.
+The Nell Hodgson Woodruff School of Nursing and Emory University School of Dentistry (closed 1992) would be formed in 1905 and 1944 respectively.
 Doctoral studies at Emory University were established in 1946, and the school has continued to strengthen its graduate and professional schools since.
 In 1949, Alben Barkley returned to Emory to receive an honorary LLD degree and give the commencement address, the first Emory event to be televised.
+The University's newest school, the Rollins School of Public Health, formed in 1990.